“So, what exactly do you do?”

 These six words will open Pandora’s Box.
 Ask any sales enablement or sales operations leader and my guess is they receive this question on a weekly, if not daily, basis.
 Although sales enablement became a formal function a decade ago, thanks to Forrester, the definition and understanding is still a catch-all.
 No other function has as much "support’" as sales, which leaves many sales reps shaking their heads on who does what and why.

-Without a clear, consistent definition of sales enablement, it's easy for it to become a dumping ground.
+Without a clear, consistent definition of enablement roles and responsibilities, it's easy for it to become a dumping ground.
 Unlike many functions that are pretty straightforward, sales enablement has elements that have traditionally been a part of marketing, training, sales operations, and even HR.
 Enablement teams can focus on everything from optimizing rep time allocation, to content development and delivery, to sales training and onboarding, to managing sales technology.
 It’s not surprising sales enablement is considered to be a jack of all trades, master of none.
 (Here is a great article about the dirty dozen definitions of 'sales enablement', and we’re sure there are even more!)

 Too many times we've heard sales leaders say, “Pipeline is down this quarter.
 Let’s run a program,” and turn to sales enablement to fix the problem.
 But sales enablement needs to be more focused … and not the dumping ground for any initiative or project conceived.
 Recently we spoke to a software company sales enablement leader who was overseeing 8(!) major initiatives in one quarter, including CRM updates, revamping existing sales content, and a new on-boarding program.
 While all these initiatives are important, it’s a lot to tackle at once.
 Priorities begin to compete.
 And, not to mention, it’s a lot for the field to consume.
 Enablement fatigue is real!